hashicorp/terraform/website/docs/configuration/variables.html.md

 - [`type`][inpage-type] - This argument specifies what value types are accepted for the variable.
 - [`description`][inpage-description] - This specifies the input variable's documentation.
 - [`validation`][inpage-validation] - A block to define validation rules, usually in addition to type constraints.
+- [`sensitive`][inpage-sensitive] - A boolean value that can limit Terraform UI output when the variable is used in configuration, to avoid accidental disclosure in logs or other UI.

 ### Default values